-Table 17.5 - RM Status Values
+Table 16.3 - RM Status Values

 0 RM interface OK

 1 Card present but unknown format

 2 No card in slot

 3 Card present, but not supported

 4 Card swapped before operation was complete

 5 Unknown error

-For additional status information, consult the Cscape Help file.
+NOTE: For additional status information, consult the Cscape Help file.

-CHAPTER 18: CLONE UNIT
+CHAPTER 17: CLONE UNIT

 'Clone Unit' feature allows the user to "clone" the OCS of the exact same model.
-This feature "clones" application program and unit settings stored in battery-backed RAM of an OCS into the RM.
-Refer to the Removable Media chapter for details in using RM.
-It can then be used to clone a different OCS (same model).
+This feature "clones" application program and unit settings stored in battery- backed RAM of an OCS into the RM (refer Removable Media for details in using RM).
+It can then be used to clone a different OCS (exact same model).